Unique Workout Types

 FitHalo is loaded with useful features.
 Here are just a few...

-Perform rucking and weighted vest workouts.
+Perform rucking, weighted vest, stroller, sauna, and cold plunge workouts.
 FitHalo tracks these workouts without negatively affecting your Cardio Fitness score in Apple Health.

 Track your weight progress with useful tools for reporting BMI and weight change.
 FitHalo even projects your estimated weight change over the next month.